cloudflare/cloudflare-docs/content/fundamentals/get-started/setup/troubleshooting/unregistered-domains.md

 ### .gov domain

-Due to the technical limitation, if you have a `.gov` domain which has been approved by DotGov, please contact [Cloudflare Support](https://support.cloudflare.com/hc/articles/200172476-Contacting-Cloudflare-Support) to add the domain to your account.
+Due to the technical limitation, if you have a `.gov` domain which has been approved by DotGov, contact [Cloudflare Support](https://support.cloudflare.com/hc/articles/200172476) to add the domain to your account.